-- 27.6.1 The hui have discussed the importance of sustainability to the project.
-Iwi were focused on a broad sustainability agenda. - 27.6.2 Fletcher has: - a) Dealt with all stormwater in a sustainable manner. - b) Provided for appropriate on-site storage to enable management of the sites wastewater network so that wastewater is stored on-site during periods of high rainfall and peak flows within the network, and released to the broader wastewater network during periods of low flow and sufficient capacity. - c) Future proofed the ability for the Council to further improve capacity within the combined network by diverting stormwater from the combined system to the aquifer. - d) Promote an extensive network of walkways and cycleways through the area, enabling access from this community to public transport, town centre and park areas.
-This walkway and cycleway network will also allow connections to the broader Three Kings network. - e) Provide direct access and growth along the public transport corridors. - f) Promote "Crime Prevention through Environmental Design" principles in all design. - g) Promote the major apartment buildings within northerly or westerly aspect, with a minimum number of apartments south-facing. - 27.6.3 Iwi have supported these initiatives through the hui.
+27.6.1 The hui have discussed the importance of sustainability to the project.
+Iwi were focused on a broad sustainability agenda.

+27.6.2 Fletcher has:

+- a) Dealt with all stormwater in a sustainable manner. - b) Provided for appropriate on-site storage to enable management of the sites wastewater network so that wastewater is stored on-site during periods of high rainfall and peak flows within the network, and released to the broader wastewater network during periods of low flow and sufficient capacity. - c) Future proofed the ability for the Council to further improve capacity within the combined network by diverting stormwater from the combined system to the aquifer. - d) Promote an network of walkways and cycleways through the area, enabling access from this community to public transport, and park areas.
+This walkway and cycleway network will also allow connections to the broader Three Kings network. - e) Provide direct access and growth along the public transport corridors. - f) Promote "Crime Prevention Through Urban Design" principles in all design. - g) Promote the major apartment buildings within northerly or westerly aspect, with a minimum number of apartments south-facing. - 27.6.3 Iwi have supported these initiatives through the hui. - 27.6.4 Fletcher have outlined the work undertaken with the five iwi groups, and invited all members of the Tamaki collective to the hui.